 Someone bought something they needed for more than what it was worth and was considered dumb.
 Someone else bought something they didn’t need for less than what it was worth, and was considered smart.

 Are effectiveness and efficiency competing goals?
 We all try to find ways to be effective and efficient, but it is possible to be effective, but not efficient, or vice versa, or neither.
 The reality is that efficiency should only be observed and evaluated in the context of effectiveness.
-Efficiency is only a tool.
+Efficiency is only a subordinate objective.
 That is, without having a goal, a purpose of achieving something worthwhile, something of value, then efficiency does not make much sense.
 Maximizing the ratio of value achieved over the effort expended is futile when the resulting value is questionable or zero.

 On the other hand we can say that efficiency enables increased effectiveness.
 Implementing economical ways to achieve set goals with less effort and time, releases resources which can then be allocated to other goals.
 Such goals can be other primary goals, or secondary goals such as investments in learning or in developing competences related to increasing further our effectiveness or our efficiency.